ebalkanski/php-nginx-mysql/README.md

 ### Some notes
 - Nginx logs are accessible in ./volumes/nginx/logs
-- MySQL data is persisted in./volumes/mysql
+- MySQL data is persisted in ./volumes/mysql
 - You can write code by loading your project in your favourite IDE, but in order to use Composer or to take advantage of pre-commit git hooks you must work in the PHP container.